CryptoLeo-3000/CryptoLeo-3000/README.md

-## Hi there 👋
+## Hello 👋

-I'm Kartik Padave, currently pursuing B.Tech in Computer Science and an aspiring Data Scientist.
+I'm Kartik Padave, a recent B.Tech graduate in Computer Science with a passion for technology and a diverse skill set.

-Since a young age, I have always enjoyed solving puzzles.
-So that's how I look at big data sets, it is one big puzzle I want to solve.
-Finding patterns nobody else sees is a challenge to me.

-On my website you can find my projects, most of them are links to a website, prototypes or interactive visualization.

-<a href="https://cryptoleo-3000.github.io/" target="_blank">My Portfolio</a>

-Have fun in browsing through the content and thank you for visiting!
+## My Skills

+* Data Analysis
+* UI/UX Designing
+* Web Development
+* Python Programming

+I'm open to collaborating and working towards building something amazing.

 ## Reach out to me: